-System Verilog interface objects can simplify the use of buses.
-Interfaces are defined by declaring signals between interface/endinterface.
-A module can then declare an instance of this interface and use it to connect other modules.
-Individual signals of an interface are selected using the same syntax as structure member names.
+An interface groups signals.
+Interfaces are defined by declaring signals between interface and endinterface.
+A module can then declare an instance of an interface and use it to connect other modules.
+Individual signals from an interface are selected using the same 'dot' syntax as structure member names.
 For example, an SPI bus could be modelled as:

 '''

 interface spibus ( input logic clk ) ;

 logic sclk, mosi, miso, ssn ;

 endinterface

+'''

+'''

 module master ( spibus io ) ;

 logic x ;

-assign io mosi = 1 ;
+assign io.mosi = 1 ;

+assign x = io.miso ;

+endmodule

+module slave ( spibus io ) ;

 '''

-assign io.mosi = 1 ; assign x = io.miso ; endmodule module slave (spibus io) ;